MatthewOwens/website/about.md

 [projects](https://owens.tech/projects) have been more immediately impressive (i.e. playable), but I just grew to really dislike working in C++ and with other people's libraries.
-I also really enjoy the fact that if I'm working with straight c, and something *breaks* - it's going to be my fault.
+I also really enjoy the fact that if I'm working with straight C, and something *breaks* - it's going to be my fault.
 That being said, I think I'll rely on OpenGL for graphics rendering.
 I'm not quite that masochistic.